Senior Afghan official publicly criticizes U.S. negotiator on visit to Washington

 National Security Adviser Hamdullah Mohib’s comments to reporters in Washington were the most strident public complaints to date by an Afghan official over the Kabul’s government’s absence and the role of U.S. Special Representative Zalmay Khalilzad, an Afghan-born veteran diplomat.

 “Knowing Ambassador Khalilzad’s history, his own personal history, he has ambitions in Afghanistan.
-He was wanting to run for president twice,” Mohib said hours before scheduled talks at the U.S. State Department.
+He was wanting to run for president twice,” Mohib said hours before meeting senior U.S. officials.
 “The perception in Afghanistan and people in government think that perhaps, perhaps all this talk is to create a caretaker government of which he will then become the viceroy.”

 Viceroy is a politically loaded term in South Asia as it was the title of the colonial administrator of British-ruled India.